In an article published in Beckers Healthcare

 (Kumar A, et al. 2017

-), a magazine geared toward health system executives, ICU Liberation Collaborative leaders highlight the ABCDEF bundle as a "newly packaged, high-yield opportunity" for institutions to optimize critical care services.
+), a magazine geared toward health system executives, ICU Liberation Collaborative leaders highlight the ICU Liberation Bundle (A-F) as a "newly packaged, high-yield opportunity" for institutions to optimize critical care services.

 The ABCDEF care bundle elements

 , developed as part of the Society of Critical Care Medicine’s (SCCM) ICU Liberation Campaign, individually and collectively can help reduce delirium, improve pain management, and reduce long-term consequences for adult intensive care unit (ICU) patients.